scriptsoncron/herd_client/README.md

 # HERD Python (3.8+) Client

-The script simplifies interacting with the HERD API for detonating files within the HERD sandbox, searching for results by a SHA256 hash, and downloading sandbox reports. **ONLY SHA256 SUPPORTED**.
+The script simplifies interacting with the HERD API for detonating files within the high volume, scalable HERD sandbox, searching for results by a SHA256 hash, and downloading sandbox reports. **ONLY SHA256 SUPPORTED**.

 Slide into our DMs [@HerdSecurity](https://twitter.com/HerdSecurity) for API access